arjundha/ArenaFighter/README.md

 As a user, I want to be able to load a saved game | Yes As a user, I want to be able to start a new game | Yes As a user, I want to be able to quit the game | Yes
-As a user, I want to be greeted with a Main Menu on start | Yes
+As a user, I want to be reminded to save the game before I quit | Yes As a user, I want to be greeted with a Main Menu on start | Yes